 There are also handy tools to help you improve your skills.
 Learn about more swimming training skills here.
 For example, kickboards let your upper body rest while your work your legs.
 Pull-buoys do the opposite.
 They support your lower body to let you concentrate on your stroke.

 3. Water Aerobics

-Although aquatic exercise greatly reduces the risk of injury, it is typically seen that not as many calories are burned as would be in some other activities.
-Water aerobics is the safest form of exercise for people that are prone to arthritis, osteoporosis, and weak joints.
+Aquatic exercise reduces the risk of injury.
+However, it does not burn as many calories as other activities do.
+Water aerobics is the safest form of exercise for people who are prone to arthritis, osteoporosis and weak joints.

 4. AquaFit Classes

 Think of AquaFit classes as the older cousin of water aerobics.
 These exercises are generally more intense and burn more calories.
 Some of the classes include:

 - Group Aqua Fitness